 Although the Circus may well be the most well-known of Rome's arenas, others were also built such as the Flaminius (located near the Tiber River) and the Maxentius (which was built on the Appian Way).
 It is believed that the majority of Christian martyrdom in Rome took place at the Maximus.

-The apostle Paul may have alluded to this large entertainment venue when he wrote the following to the Corinthinans.
+The apostle Paul may have alluded to this large circus venue when he wrote the following to the Corinthinans.

 Adam Clarke's Commentary on the above verse states that Paul may be alluding to "the throwing open of the great doors of the Circus Maximus before the chariot races began" and that the phrase "many adversaries" could also allude to the numerous competitors in such races.